 Let’s run through their range of chicken coops to see which one is perfect for you!

 - Plastic wont rot like wood will.
 This means you don’t have to treat it, sand it or paint it – ever!
 Omlet have made the first hassle free chicken coops that keep your free time, well, free, without the need for endless chicken coop repairs or modifications.

 - Super easy to clean – it’s the chore that no one relishes, but has to be done none the less.
 Daily cleaning is so simple, just pull out the litter tray empty, wipe down if necessary and replace.
 Job done.
 Being plastic you can wipe it with a wet cloth with no issues whatsoever.
 You can even spray it down with a pressure hose if needed.
 In fact that goes for the whole coop, it’s all plastic so it can be easily cleaned in 2-3 minutes and dry again in no time.

 - It lasts longer than wood, as mentioned it won’t rot meaning you can expect 10+ years’ service from your Omlet chicken coop.
 And when you’re done its 100% recyclable, neat huh?

-What confused us, and still does most people – is the space question, how big are the Omlet coops and how many chickens will fit in the coop.
-The next question is what size run do I need to go with the coop?
+The next question after that is; what size run do I need to go with the coop?
 Well lets nail those questions so everyone is on the same page.